Find the Best Data Science Degree for you

 College-level courses in mathematics and statistics are usually required for a Masters in Data Science.
 Statistical courses will consist of theory and advanced skills.

 Quantitative and qualitative analysis may sound similar, but are completely different in concept.
 Quantitative research is working with numerical information.
 Analysts then transform and organize that data.
 Qualitative research finds the reasoning behind information.
 For example: why customers purchased more of one product than a similar product.

 Bachelors Degrees in Data Science

-Masters Degrees in Data Science
+Masters in Data Science Degrees

 Doctorate Degrees in Data Science

-If you already have a masters degree, this program can be completed in as little as 2 years.
-Those coming from the bachelors level may require 4 years of additional time to complete this program.
-At the Ph.D. level, students may be required to maintain a 3.0 or similar GPA and pass an accumulative examination prior to receiving their degree.
+If you already have a masters degree, you can complete a Doctorate program in as little as two years.
+Those coming from the bachelors level may require 4 years of additional time to complete this program or a Master’s degree first.
+At the Ph.D. level, there are usually GPA requirements.

 Data Science Program Accreditation

 There is not a single organization that provides accreditation for data science programs.
 There are organizations that accredit related program areas.
 For example the Accreditation Board for Engineering and Technology (ABET) provides accreditation for degree programs related to computer technology, analysis, and engineering.

 Some minors in data science are under the business school.
 You can look for accreditation through the Association to Advance Collegiate Schools of Business (AACSB).
 Regardless of which path you choose with your data science degree, you should ensure that your program is accredited at some level.
 Look for regional or national accreditation.
 This can have an impact on transfer-ability and reliability of your courses.